-In this guide you will discover the main types of hiking socks, the materials they are made from and what role those materials play in keeping your feet happy on long walks, and how to choose the right style and fit for your type of walking shoe.
+The best hiking socks are breathable, warm in cold weather, and – most importantly – stop your boots from rubbing, helping you to avoid hotspots that could then turn into the dreaded blisters.
+In this guide you will discover the main types of hiking socks, the materials they are made from and what role those materials play in keeping your feet happy on long walks, and how to choose the right style and fit of hiking sock for you.

 Choosing the best hiking socks for you

 It might sound like a no-brainer, but when shopping for hiking socks it's important to consider fit and sock height first.
 You want the sock to at least sit above the top edge of your shoes or boots to avoid any rubbing, which can lead to soreness and blisters.
 As you'll see from our list of the best hiking socks below, a popular height is mid-calf, which is commonly known as 'crew' style.
 Hikers in need of a lightweight summer sock will be better suited to ankle socks, although these are probably more for use with these are better with walking shoes than boots.

 In terms of fit, choose socks that feel snug but not constrictive.
 It’s recommended to have your feet measured at your local outdoor store, then match your socks to your true size.
 This is better than opting for the same size as your hiking boots, which are commonly bought the next size up.